daemon-labs-io/docker-terraform-aws/README.md

 > [!IMPORTANT]
 > In a real-world team environment, you would never keep this file on your local machine.
-> You would store it in a remote "Backend" (like an actual S3 bucket) so your teammates can access and collaborate the same state.
+> You would store it in a remote "Backend" (like an actual S3 bucket) so your teammates can access and collaborate on same state.

 ### The "Drift" Challenge